Court reporter typing on stenotype machine

 Court Reporters’ Tips from the Deposition Room

 Court reporters are amazing.
 Having worked with them myself for close to a decade now, I can say this without hesitation.
 They build massive subject-matter dictionaries, they keep a good poker face, meet crazy quick deadlines, they stay on top of the latest technology, and are consummate professionals.
 Court reporters, however, for all their amazing powers, are not magical.
 Put a few protocols into practice, though, and you will wonder if your court reporter is at least a little bit magical.
+One of the key components that enhances their abilities is the use of court reporting technology for efficiency.
+This technology helps streamline the entire reporting process, allowing them to focus more on accuracy and detail.
+As a result, their work not only saves time but also significantly improves the quality of the transcripts produced.

 The first thing you should do to give your court reporter an edge is send them prep materials.
 Remember that dictionary they build?
 The more names and terminology relevant to your case they have, the better.
 Patents, expert reports, etc., are examples of materials the conscientious court reporter longs for when preparing for your depositions.
 This is even more true for depositions in big case matters, or any deposition requiring realtime.
 Keep in mind, the earlier you send these precious documents, the better, and there is no such thing as too many preparation materials.